opawg/podcast-hosts/README.md

 Each entry _must_ contain the following properties:

-* `pattern`: a unique string to spot within the URL
+* `pattern`: a unique string to spot within the audio URL (more accurately, within the domain portion of the URL)

 * `hostname`: a humanly-readable name of the podcast that this is hosted with